Wawen22/VoyageSmart/TASKS.md

   - Implemented loading states with skeleton loaders
   - Added visual feedback for user actions
   - Enhanced mobile responsiveness with optimized layouts
+- [x] Improved UI/UX across the entire application
+  - Added consistent icons to section titles (Itinerary, Accommodations, Transportation, Expenses, Chat)
+  - Fixed layout issues in mobile view
+  - Improved header structure and consistency across all pages
+  - Enhanced Trip Details page with better layout and visual feedback
+  - Removed hamburger menu from mobile view for a cleaner interface
+  - Added Dark Mode selector to the Your Profile page for mobile view
+  - Fixed HTML structure issues in accommodations and transportation pages

 - [x] Fixed RLS policy for trips table that was causing infinite recursion
   - Issue: The policy was incorrectly comparing `trip_participants.trip_id = trip_participants.id`